-- If a candidate wishes to have classes observed, any peer observation material may be included. - Information about informal teaching activities, such as workshops given, co-teaching, classes covered for colleagues, and the like. - Information about student success and achievements. - Any additional peer teaching observations. - Any other relevant material, e.g., awards, written reports by the faculty members who have team-taught courses with the candidate or otherwise sat in on his or her classes.
-All such material, whether about strengths or weaknesses, should be included. - 4.
-Service Statement & Report: a statement demonstrating your commitment to leadership and service.
-A report of leadership and service should include a description of any special contributions made to the administration of a program, department, school, center/institute, or university and may include information about the success of the entity and peer evaluations of effectiveness. - 5.
-Scholarship & Impact in Research/Creative Activities: evidence of productivity and impact for research/creative activities is provided by the curriculum vita, which can be supported by sample outputs such as publications, digitized programs or photographs from productions, and digitized media products (e.g., films, sound art, interactive art).
+- 5. Scholarship & Impact in Research/Creative Activities: evidence of productivity and impact for research/creative activities is provided by the curriculum vita, which can be supported by sample outputs such as publications, digitized programs or photographs from productions, and digitized media products (e.g., films, sound art, interactive art).
 Evidence of impact such as expert reviews, counts of citations, h-index, etc. may also be included.
-Samples of scholarly and/or artistic contributions: - Copies of selected books, computer software, videotapes, films, which one authored/created. - Digital copies of selected journal articles, book chapters, or other publications. - Digital copies of plays or scripts that have been produced or published. - Digital copies of photographs, graphics, or film/video that constitute or depict one's work. - Published reviews of artistic, creative, or scholarly endeavors - Any other material that documents significant contributions to the candidate's discipline. - 6.
+Samples of scholarly and/or artistic contributions: - Copies of selected books, computer software, videotapes, films, which one authored/created. - o Digital copies of selected journal articles, book chapters, or other publications. - o Digital copies of plays or scripts that have been produced or published. - o Digital copies of photographs, graphics, or film/video that constitute or depict one's work. - o Published reviews of artistic, creative, or scholarly endeavors - o Any other material that documents significant contributions to the candidate's discipline. - 6.
 Other relevant material to support your case for promotion.

-All materials will be uploaded with the candidate's dossier to the Dean's Office digital platform.
+All materials will be uploaded with the candidate's dossier to Interfolio.